ben0ford/HA-multifamily-OpenEVSE/README.md

 ## General HA setup

+For this to be useful, your users' phones will all have to be able to connect to the HA server.
+We have a site-wide local network so we have not opened up any remote access.
+Our users just know that they have to connect to wifi in the parking lot or at home to connect and interact with the chargers.
+It is possible to set up your HA to allow remote access via the [Home Assistant Cloud](https://www.nabucasa.com/).
+However, your HA server and chargers do need to be on the same local network.

 ### Integrations required:
 * [MIDAS](https://github.com/MattDahEpic/ha-midas) (California-specific, for automatically updating utility rates)
 * [OpenEVSE](https://github.com/firstof9/openevse/) Component to integrate with OpenEVSE chargers.
 There are two integrations with this name; be sure you get the one by firstof9.